ggerganov/llama.cpp/README.md

   - If you want to generate the .exe file, make sure you have the python module PyInstaller installed with pip ('pip install PyInstaller').
   - Run the script make_pyinstaller.bat at a regular terminal (or Windows Explorer).
   - The koboldcpp.exe file will be at your dist folder.
+- If you wish to use your own version of the additional Windows libraries (clblast.lib, libopenblas.lib or OpenCL.lib), you can:
+  - Compile then, or download the lastest release from the respective GitHub repository.
+  - Change the extension of the .dll file to .lib.
+  - Move the new .lib file to the /lib folder of your project, overwriting the older file.
+  - Make the project using the instructions.

 ## OSX and Linux
 - You will have to compile your binaries from source.
 A makefile is provided, simply run `make`